High Evolutionary Reading Order, 1966-Present: Herbert Wyndham

 Obsessed with evolving humanity to its next stage ahead of time the High Evolutionary has been both a help and a hindrance to the Avengers, the Fantastic Four, X-Men and Adam Warlock over the years.
 He’s created intelligent animal-beings, a citadel that can launch into space and an entire planet.
 And he comes from Manchester.

-Must Reads: Story arcs marked with a ✔ are must-read stories from this time period, along with any key related stories and often-forgotten tales that are worth a read.
+Must Reads: Story arcs in bold in the Core List or marked with a ✔ in the Full Reading Order are must-read stories from this time period, along with any key related stories and often-forgotten tales that are worth a look.

-When an issue contains multiple stories, the relevant story is denoted with square brackets.
-For example [2/5] refers to the second story of the five stories in that issue, so you don’t need to read the other four
+Anthology Issues: When an issue contains multiple stories, the relevant story is denoted with square brackets.
+For example [2/5] refers to the second story of the five stories in that issue, so you don’t need to read the other four.

 Title & SynopsisCrossover / Event